joel-1080p/HorribleHoroscope/README.md

 ## HOW I USE IT
 - I use it in my portfolio website as part of the react/flask backend.
 [Website](http://38.125.229.163:3000/horrible-horoscope)

+## KNOWN BUGS
+- Instead of referring to you, the reader, it mentions another person with the horoscope you chose.
+It will say you will meet this person instead of this person being you.
+This can be fixed by a bigger model, but at the cost of run time.

 ## Requirements

 -   [Python](https://www.python.org) \>= 2.7, 3.4+